-A navicular stress fracture is one of the most common stress fractures affecting athletes, especially those in explosive events such as sprinting and jumping.
-The navicular bone is in the ankle and can be fractured by overuse and repetitive stress.
-With this injury there may be pain in the arch of the foot which increases during activity.
+A Navicular stress fracture is one of the most common stress fractures affecting athletes, especially those in explosive events such as sprinting and jumping.
+It causes a vague aching pain in the midfoot.

 Navicular stress fracture symptoms

 - A poorly localized ache in the midfoot which is worse with exercise.

 - Pain often radiates along the inside arch of the foot.

 - Symptoms go away quickly with rest, only to return again as training resumes.

 - You may feel tenderness when you press your thumb into the top of your navicular bone.
 This is called the N spot.